ExitValue.ai

 Public Comps and Buyer Universe

 US public farming pure plays are scarce.
 Adecoagro (AGRO) and Cresud (CRESY) are the closest comps but operate primarily in South America.
-Trading multiples for the public agriculture sector are around 16x EBITDA — not useful for valuing a Midwestern row crop farm, but a reasonable ceiling reference for integrated agribusinesses.
+Trading multiples for the public agriculture sector are around an earnings multiple, not useful for valuing a Midwestern row crop farm, but a reasonable ceiling reference for integrated agribusinesses.

 What Drives Farm Value